|University of Arkansas at Little Rock|

-Consent.
-Consent is clear, knowing, and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
-Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.
+Consent can be given by words or actions, as long as those words or actions consist of an affirmative, unambiguous, conscious decision by each participant to engage in mutually agreed-upon sexual activity.

 Days.
 “Days” means calendar days unless otherwise noted.
 If a due date falls during a campus closure or on a holiday or weekend, the due date is the next business day.